 7. Turnaround at Seaside

 The centerpiece of the Turnaround is a statue of Lewis and Clark.
-While Lewis and Clark never actually came to Seaside, they did send men to this area to boil seawater for salt necessary to the expedition.
+While Lewis and Clark never actually came to the Seaside, they sent men to this area to boil seawater for salt necessary for the expedition.
 (See Lewis & Clark Salt Cairn Monument, # 6 on this list.)

 8. Seaside Promenade

 The promenade is built along Seaside Beach, a wide and open sandy beach and the site of Oregon’s first seashore resort.
-Locals call it the “Prom” and frequent the location for walking and enjoying the local flavor of Seaside.
+Locals call it the “Prom” and frequent the location to walk and enjoy the local flavor of the seaside.

 If you are planning to visit in August, be ready!
 The beach is the sight of the world’s largest beach volleyball tournament.
 More than 1,000 teams play on over 100 courts.
 This is usually a fairly busy location, but during this tournament, it becomes borderline hectic.